 So I let my kids jump from the coffee table to the couch, watch them moving the table a few inches farther away for each jump.
 And I leave work a little late on my bike, climbing the hill in the immense park by my home, daring night to fall on me in the woods.
 The sun shines low and cold through the spidery trees, and I peddle harder, seeking evidence that the world is a safer place–and that I am a stronger girl–than I sometimes fear.

-Jody Petalson keeps busy as a parent, a teacher, an amateur organizer, and an instructional coach for the District of Columbia Public Schools, but life feels most complete when she remembers that she is also a writer.
+Jody Peltason keeps busy as a parent, a teacher, an activist, and an instructional coach for the District of Columbia Public Schools, but life feels most complete when she remembers that she is also a writer.
 She has published essays on motherhood and teaching in Atlantic.com.
 She lives with her family in Takoma Park, Maryland.